priyagupta52/Codex/README.md

 # ![image](https://github.com/priyagupta52/Codex/assets/145066697/cba79260-bb39-4f16-90af-37d8cabd6109)
-Codex Energy Drink Marketing Strategy
+CODEX ENERGY DRINK MARKETING STRATEGY

-This repository contains the marketing strategy for Codex energy drink in India.
+This repository contains the marketing strategy for the Codex energy drink in India.

 ## Project Overview

-Codex is a German beverage company that is looking to expand its market into India.
+Codex is a German beverage company looking to expand its market into India.
 They have already launched their energy drink in 10 Indian cities.
-The goal of this project is to develop a comprehensive marketing strategy to help Codex achieve its objectives in the Indian market.
+This project aims to develop a comprehensive marketing strategy to help Codex achieve its objectives in the Indian market.

 ## Objectives